-When you start meal planning, you list what meals you want to make for the week before you go and do groceries.
-This means that when you’re in the grocery shop you already know exactly what you need to buy in order to prepare the meals.
+When you start meal planning, you list what meals you want to make for the week before going and doing groceries.
+This means that when you’re in the grocery shop, you already know precisely what you need to buy to prepare the meals.

-I started meal planning too – it helps me keep my grocery budget under $70 a month.
+I started meal planning, too – it helps me keep my grocery budget under $70 a month.
 I’ve always struggled with actually cooking.
-Often times I don’t want to cook and I opt for the easy option: a sandwich, going out to eat, or ordering in.
-I don’t enjoy cooking, it’s purely functional for me.
+Often I don’t want to cook, and I opt for the easy option: a sandwich, going out to eat, or ordering in.

-Meal planning has really changed the way I eat and the way I go about food.
+Becoming a meal planner has changed the way I eat and the way I go about food.
 It’s easy.
-You just prepare the meals at the beginning of the week and you have enough for every meal.
+You just prepare the meals at the beginning of the week, and you have enough for every meal.
 There is less snacking, there is less eating out, there is less food wasted, and you’re saving precious time and money!

-When you’re having weekly meal plans, you only have to go to the grocery store once per week.
+When you have weekly meal plans, you only have to go to the grocery store once per week.
 This will save you money on grocery items that you buy and don’t need.
 Besides that, it will save you gas money since you don’t need to go past the grocery store as often.

 A great side effect of only going once per week to the grocery store is that you’re wasting less food.
 I find it heartbreaking when I need to throw food away.
 Honestly, I eat it when it’s less than a week past the expiration date (depending on the item).
-Still, I have to admit I needed to throw away food sometimes.
-It hurts in my soul.
-When you’re only buying the food that you will use for your weekly meal preparation, this extra cost is eliminated.
+When you’re only buying the food you will use for your weekly meal preparation; this extra cost is eliminated.

 We all need more hours in our day.
 We love to read the latest time-saving hacks and try to make our lives as efficient as possible.
 Weekly meal plans can be a huge part of this!